thenexthub/Codira/docs/ABI/TypeMetadata.rst

 Recursive Type Metadata Dependencies
 ------------------------------------

-The Swift type system is built up inductively by the application of higher-kinded type constructors (such as "tuple" or "function", as well as user-defined generic types) to other, existing types.
+The Codira type system is built up inductively by the application of higher-kinded type constructors (such as "tuple" or "function", as well as user-defined generic types) to other, existing types.
 Crucially, it is the "least fixed point" of that inductive system, meaning that it